GrantStreetGroup/Exporter-ConditionalSubs/README.md

 If the condition evaluates to true for `-if`, or false for `-unless`, then any subs are exported as-is.
-Otherwise, any subs in `@EXPORT_OK` are replaced with stubs that get optimized away by the compiler.
+Otherwise, any subs in `@EXPORT_OK` are replaced with stubs that get optimized away by the compiler (with one exception - see ["CAVEATS"](#caveats) below).

 You can specify either `-if` or `-unless`, but not both.
 Croaks if both are specified, or if you specify the same option more than once.

+# CAVEATS

+This module uses [B::CallChecker](https://metacpan.org/pod/B%3A%3ACallChecker) and [B::Generate](https://metacpan.org/pod/B%3A%3AGenerate) under the covers to optimize away the exported subroutines.
+Loading one or the other of those modules can potentially break test coverage metrics generated by [Devel::Cover](https://metacpan.org/pod/Devel%3A%3ACover) in mysterious ways.

+To avoid this problem, subroutines are never optimized away if [Devel::Cover](https://metacpan.org/pod/Devel%3A%3ACover) is in use, and are always exported as-is regardless of any `-if` or `-unless` conditions.
+(You probably want [Devel::Cover](https://metacpan.org/pod/Devel%3A%3ACover) to assess the coverage of your real exported subroutines in any case.)

 # SEE ALSO